minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 `// TODO: Explain, merge with already explained part`

-### Error structure

-Everything that applies to the error type of `Result` also applies to error type of `throws`.
-Mainly it needs to conform to `Swift.Error`.

 ### `async` and `throws`

 `// TODO: Maybe we can remove that section`

-### Equivalence between `throws` and `Result`

-`// TODO: Explain motivation for another proposal and why we want to be compatible between throws and Result`

 ## Source compatibility